This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Hey, Chrysallamans are lovers not fighters,” Whatsit replied with a twinkle in his eyes.

 “Ha.
-Ha,” Becky replied as she rolled her eyes and shook her head.
+Ha,” Becky replied as she rolled her eyes.

 Doug liked the way her hair bounced when she was excited.
 He had forgotten to shield his telepathic meanderings, and Becky read every thought his unguarded brain transmitted.